-Report on line 11 the net income (loss) per the consolidated income statement (or books and records, if applicable) net income (loss) of the corporation.
-In the case of a U.S. consolidated tax group, report the consolidated income statement net income (loss) of all corporations listed on Form 851 and included in the U.S. consolidated U.S. federal income tax return for the tax year.
-Amounts reported in column (a) of Parts II and III (see instructions below) must be reported using the same accounting method as is used to report the amount of net income (loss) per income statement of includible corporations on Part I, line 11, which for insurance companies is statutory accounting.
-If an insurance company is included in a consolidated Form 1120, the amount of net income reported on Part I, Line 11, will include the statutory accounting net income for the insurance corporation and the GAAP net income for the non-insurance corporations included in the U.S. consolidated tax group.
-(For insurance companies included in the consolidated U.S. federal income tax return, see instructions for Part I, line 10 and Part II, lines 7 and 26.)
+Report on line 11 the net income (loss) per the income statement (or books and records, if applicable) of the life insurance company.
+In the case of a U.S. consolidated tax group, report the consolidated income statement net income (loss) of all corporations listed on Form 851 and included in the consolidated U.S. federal income tax return for the tax year.
+Amounts reported in column (a) of Parts II and III (see instructions below) must be reported on the same accounting method as is used to report the amount of net income (loss)

+per income statement of includible corporations on Part I, line 11, which for insurance companies is usually statutory accounting.
+(For insurance companies included in the consolidated U.S. federal income tax return, see instructions for Part I, line 10 and Part II, line 7.)

-Do not, in any event, report on this line 11 the net income of entities not listed on Form 851 and not included in the consolidated U.S. federal income tax return for the tax year.
+Do not, in any event, report on line 11 the net income of entities not listed on Form 851 and not included in the consolidated U.S. federal income tax return for the tax year.
 For example, it is not permissible to remove the income of non-includible entities on lines 5 and/or 6, above, then to add back such income on lines 7 through 10, such that the amount reported at line 11 includes the net income of entities not includible in the consolidated U.S. federal income tax return.
 A principal purpose of Schedule M-3 is to report on this Part I, line 11, only the financial accounting net income of only the corporations included in the consolidated U.S. federal income tax return.

-Whether or not the corporation prepares financial statements, Part I, line

-11, must include all items that impact the net income (loss) of the corporation even if they are not recorded in the profit and loss accounts in the corporation's general ledger, including, for example, all post-closing adjusting entries (including workpaper adjustments) and dividend income or other income received from non-includible corporations.
+Whether or not the corporation prepares financial statements, Part I, line 11, must include all items that impact the net income (loss) of the corporation even if they are not recorded in the profit and loss accounts in the corporation's general ledger, including, for example, all post-closing adjusting entries (including workpaper adjustments) and dividend income or other income received from non-includible corporations.

-Example 2.
-U.S. corporation P is publicly traded and files Form 10-K with the SEC.
-P owns 80% or more of the stock of 75 U.S. corporations DS1 through DS75, between 51% and 79% of the stock of 25 U.S. corporations DS76 through DS100, and 100% of the stock of 50 foreign subsidiaries FS1 through FS50.
+1. U.S. life insurance company P is publicly traded and files Form 10-K with the SEC.
+P owns 80% or more of the stock of 75 U.S. corporations, DS1 through DS75, between 51% and 79% of the stock of 25 U.S. corporations, DS76 through DS100, and 100% of the stock of 50 foreign subsidiaries FS1 through FS50.
 P eliminates all dividend income from DS1 through DS100 and FS1 through FS50 in financial statement consolidation entries.
 Furthermore, P eliminates the minority interest ownership, if any, of DS1 through DS100 in financial statement consolidation entries.
 P's SEC Form 10-K includes P, DS1 through DS100 and FS1 through FS50 on a fully consolidated basis.
 P files a consolidated U.S. federal income tax return with DS1 through DS75.